Olympic Lifts for Bodybuilders (And the Rest of Us)

 Once you're confident there, you've earned the right to aim for the finished product.

-Option 4 The Power Snatch to Overhead Squat
+Option 4: The Power Snatch to Overhead Squat

 Once your overhead squat is up to snuff, use the same drill I recommended for the clean and jerk.
 Perform a full power snatch, then ride it down into an overhead squat with weight that safely works for your abilities.
 This will help build the confidence and balance you'll need to perform the full snatch.

+Approach this very seriously in order to be safe and technically sound.
+Approach your time with the bar as practicing the skill of strength—don't just run to the nearest platform and load up.
 News flash: You're not going to the Olympics.
 So if you're humble enough to do what it takes, start where you're at and start getting better.